brshallo/funspotr/README.md

 # Limitations, Problems, Musings

--   If a file contains R syntax that is not well defined it will not be parsed and return an error.
+-   If a file contains R syntax that is not well defined it will not be parsed and will return an error.
 See [formatR](https://yihui.org/formatr/#6-further-notes) (used by {funspotr} in parsing) for other common reasons for failure.
 -   `knitr::read_chunk()` and `knitr::purl()` in a file passed to